grpc/grpc.io/content/en/blog/wireshark.md

 ### Setting port traffic type

+The app's server-side port is 50051.
+The client-side port, which is different for each RPC call, is 51035 in the sample capture file.

-The app's gRPC traffic was captured on port 50051.
-Before you can decode the port's messages, you need to register the port as carrying HTTP2 traffic; do this through the **Decode As** dialog, which you access from the **Analyze** menu (or right-click on an entry from the packet-list pane):
+You need to tell Wireshark that these ports are carrying HTTP2 traffic.
+Do this through the **Decode As** dialog, which you access from the **Analyze** menu (or right-click on an entry from the packet-list pane).
+You only need to register the server-side port:

 ![Decode-as dialog](/img/wireshark_decode_as_dialog.png)